pipcat/kobo/README.md

 * Contains all metazoa patches from firmware 3.8.0 until last one.
 * User register/login to manage your own hacks.

-## autopatch-khd
+## khd-autopatch
-Mod of AutoPatch to be used with KHD website.
+AutoPatch system to be used with KHD website.